What is LARC?

 Can you help me connect to Oracle?
 I'm having problems and can't make the connection.

-Contact 4-HELP.
+Contact the ITS Service Center.
 They have support documents on connecting to Oracle, including LARC and other database assets.
 If you prefer not to use a database connection, download the flat files from U-M Box.

 How do I find LARC flat files in U-M Box?